citiz3nfive/Lifeline-Portfolio/README.md

 I have only just begun to learn the fundamentals, learn the code and the commands for HTML5, CSS and JS.
 Hopefully when i am finished with this and i am more comfortable with the code, i can start to create more and then go to people with ambitions of creating the websites for them.

+(The main 2 pages are completed, and i currently working on the rest when i find the time.)